UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Usually, a :code:`note` is just a :code:`note`.
-The XPath section below lists when this is the case.
-In the case that an XPath has a specific attribute and value, prepend the value to the text node.
+:code:`note` values contain a great variety of information in an unstructured string form.
+Currently they are displayed in the brief results in Islandora as well as within the "Click for Details" section.
+Unlike :code:`abstract`, :code:`note` values often share supplemental information rather than a summary of the resource's aboutness.
+Information shared includes donor information, transcriptions of written content, contact information, and suggested citation formats.

 Justification
 ^^^^^^^^^^^^^

+Because of their unstructured nature, usually a :code:`note` is just a :code:`note`.
+It is not essential that all different types of notes are distinct from one another.
+UT's MODS current contains more granularity than it is essential to retain, as is apparent from the variety of :code:`@type` values present in the Xpath section below.
+While these different types of notes have unique Xpaths, nothing is currently being done beyond the XML to make these distinctions apparent to users.
+Therefore unique properties do not need to be identified for each type of note.

 The Samvera community attempts to keep some of the granularity of MODS by prepending the text value of the attribute to the text node when one exists.
-When one doesn't, simply take the text node.
+UT has decided to follow this general approach.
+When :code:`@type` does not exist, simply take the text node.

-In Bibframe, there was no attempt to convert the 562 MARC field.
+In BIBFRAME, there was no attempt to convert the 562 MARC field.
 For this reason, "handwritten" documents are just regular notes.

 XPath
 ^^^^^

+When the XPath has a specific attribute and value, prepend the value to the text node.

 :code:`note` OR

 :code:`note[@type="handwritten"]` OR

-:code:`note[@type="provenance"]` OR

 :code:`note[@displayLabel="Attribution"]` OR